PolymathicAI/the_well/datasets/post_neutron_star_merger/README.md

 post-merger disks, and can also be a key driver of r-processes nucleosynthesis.

-The electron fraction of material blown off from the disk is the core "delivarable."
+**How to evaluate a new simulator operating in this space:** The electron fraction of material blown off from the disk is the core
+"delivarable."
 It determines how heavy elements are synthesized, which in turn determines the electromagnetic counterpart as observed on Earth.
 This is the most important piece to get right from an emulator.